-- I. How many days are in this billing cycle? - 2.
+- 1. How many days are in this billing cycle? - 2.
 How does this month's usage compare to last month/last year? - 3.
-Has the weather been warmer or colder?
+Has the weather been warmer or colder? - 4.
+How much is your average daily utility cost?

-4. How much is your average daily utility cost?
 Each month, review the "Compare Your Use" chart at the bottom of your bill.
-This will allow you to see the fluctuation of usage per month.
-For a more thorough look at your bill, visit www.jaxenergy.com/support and click the "Bills and Payments" icon.
+By keeping an eye on this, you can see the fluctuation of usage per month.
+For a more thorough look at your bill, visit www.jaxenergy.com/service and click the "Understand Your JEA Bill" button.